In our family we don’t have set family game nights.

 This can be a challenge for most children under the age of 3.

-With young children simply focus on having them give and follow an instruction.
+With young children simply focus on having them follow and/or give an instruction.

-I love Simon says because you can work on following directions with your child as well as having the child learn to give directions.
+I love Simon says because you can work on following directions with your child as well as having your child learn to give directions.

 For young children it can also help teach new vocabulary such as nouns (body parts) and verbs (actions such as touch, kick, spin, point to, etc.).